ionuttbara/windows-defender-remover/README.md

 ## System Requiments

  - Windows 7 (Service Pack 1), Windows 8.x , Windows 10 (all versions)
-- 2MB disk space
 - A system restore point before appling (if don't like the effect of the app).
-- If the antivirus says the file is a virus, because i've include "PowerRun.exe" To force remove the services, and unregister Windows Defender and Widnows Defender Security Center from the PC.
+- If the antivirus says the file is a virus, because i've include "PowerRun.exe" (PowerRun by Sordum) To force remove the services, and unregister Windows Defender and Widnows Defender Security Center from the PC.
 It's false positive.

 ## How to use the script?